Registered Disability Savings Plan

 In any year where the beneficiary is over the age of 59, the LDAP will not be more than the LDAP formula.
 In a PGAP year, the combination of LDAPs and DAPs must not exceed the greater of the LDAP formula and 10% of the FMV of the plan assets at the beginning of the year.

-How payments from an RDSP are reported
+Reporting of payments from an RDSP

 Proceeds from rollover amounts as well as the grant, bond and investment income earned in the plan are included in the beneficiary's income for tax purposes when they are paid out of the RDSP.
 RDSP issuers report the taxable portions of the payments from the plan in box 131, located in the "Other information" area of a T4A slip and send two copies of the slip to the beneficiary or the beneficiary's legal representative.
 The beneficiary has to include this amount as income on line 12500 of their income tax and benefit return for the year in which they receive it.